Stephen King’s book is four new novellas: Mr. Harrigan’s Phone, The Life of Chuck, Rat, and the title story If It Bleeds.

 “Rat” is about a writer and a rat.
 The main character is Drew Larsen.
 We get to experience him bringing a book together, and King’s insights into that process make it very real; of course, we get to meet eventually the Rat, who asks some deep, thought-provoking questions about the price we’re willing to pay for personal success, and whether an old, sick person’s life is worth less than that of someone younger.

 “Mr. Harrigan’s Phone” uses an Apple phone to set the stage for retribution from the grave.
-The question is whether the ghost is in the grave or the phone is connected to how supernatural forces set in-play events that punish those that have done wrong and reward kindness.
+The question is whether the ghost is in the grave or the phone is connected to how supernatural forces set in-play events that punish those who have done wrong and reward kindness.